-Industrial Arts (B.Sc.), Wool Technology (B.Sc) (Education option)
+Industrial Arts (B.Sc. and B.Sc.
+(Tech.)), and Sheep and Wool Technology (Education Option) (B.Sc.).

 Passes in Science at the first or second level full course and in Mathematics at the first or second level full or short course provided that a student electing to include the subject Mathematics I in his University course shall have passed Mathematics at the first or second level full course.